To fill up people’s lives with joy and pleasure by owning preeminent steel yachts, reliable and safe with all the comforts of home.

-When you first see our yachts, you’ll immediately notice that they are striking and offer the highest levels of quality and craftsmanship.
-Additionally, because of our superior design and construction approach, our yachts are supremely capable, seaworthy, and comfortable passage makers that provide the highest levels of safety, which has traditionally only been available to commercial vessels.
+When you first see our yachts, you will immediately notice that they are striking and offer the highest quality and craftsmanship levels.
+Additionally, because of our superior design and construction approach, our yachts are supremely capable, seaworthy, and comfortable passage makers that provide the highest level of safety, which has traditionally only been available to commercial vessels.

 Your first impression of a Bering Yacht will be lasting; these vessels exude character.
 Their appearance alone tells the story that they are both rugged and capable.
 We are proud to offer a comprehensive manufacturer’s warranty.
 We build our vessels to last, and our warranty reflects that commitment.

-Bering Yachts is committed to becoming the undisputed leader of a new calibre of vessel; recreational, semi-custom steel vessels providing an unequaled level of luxury and capability.
+Bering Yachts is committed to becoming the undisputed leader of a new caliber of a vessel: recreational, semi-custom steel vessels providing an unequaled level of luxury and capability.
 For us, building yachts for our customers is a true passion.
-We love what we do, and put that dedication, passion and commitment to quality into the relationships we build with our customers, as well as into each and every Bering we build.
+We love what we do and put that dedication, passion, and commitment to quality into the relationships we build with our customers, as well as into each and every Bering we build.